 November 2011 is quite pivotal for some countries.
-The governments in Greece has sunk, Italy's is sinking, well at least for Berlusconi.
-Thailand is sinking too, literally for many of its provinces including a big portion of Bangkok.
-The floods are still rampaging, for weeks now.
-Some folks will definitely and idiotly argue that "warming causes cooling", yeah right.
+The government in Greece sank, Berlusconi in Italy is sinking.
+Thailand manyprovinces are "sinking" literally due to heavy flooding.
+The floods are still rampaging for weeks now.
+Some folks will definitely argue that "warming causes cooling", yeah right.

 State welfarism is very costly, many countries on both sides of the Atlantic are realizing it slowly.
 Paying someone for not working, or giving "free" healthcare for many if not all people, early retirement (like 50 years old in Greece?) and long pensions, are slam dunking their public finance with tons and tons of public debt.
 Public Debt/GDP ratio of 50 percent seems mild these days, as many countries are on the 60 to 100 percent or higher ratio already.

 And talks of Israeli strike of Iran's nuke facilities has resurfaced.
-Here in the Philippines, talks of "all out war" against the communist CPP-NPA and the secessionist MILF rebels is also resurfacing, at least among a few sectors who want to end these 42 to 43 years old armed conflict.
+Here in the Philippines, talks of "all out war" against the communist CPP-NPA and the secessionist MILF rebels is also resurfacing, at least among a few sectors who want to end these 42-43 years old armed conflict.
 Me too, I'm tired of all these war, even if they are limited to far away municipalities and barrios.
-I don't want to see -- and finance through endless taxes and fees -- all those wars and bloated military bureaucracies for the next decades.
-It's an endless war it seems, benefitting both rebels and various bureaucracies and politicians in government.
+I don't want to see, support, finance through endless taxes and fees all those wars and bloated military bureaucracies for the next decades.
+It's an endless war it seems.

 The PES conference was great, lots of good papers presented, big audience too, should be 200+ participants.
 I actually came late, past 10am.
 The morning plenary session has already started, about Public Private Partnership (PPP) on various infrastructure projects.
 There were four speakers, one from the PPP Office, one from the Department of Finance, and two from the Asian Development Bank (ADB).
 I forgot the conference kit at home, I don't remember their names, but will write about it further.
 Peter Wallace was the moderator.